nttlevine/nttlevine.github.io/cv/index.md

 Focus: Comprehensive sex education

 ### Post-Grad Employment
+Healthy Communities Specialist - Community Liaison at Kitsap Public Health District in Bremerton, WA; May 2024-Current

-Scientific Research Manager with LASER PULSE at PARI-GDI with Dr. Ginger Bolen in West Lafayette, IN (Remote Work); August 2023-Current
+Scientific Research Manager with LASER PULSE at PARI-GDI with Dr. Ginger Bolen in West Lafayette, IN (Remote Work); August 2023-May 2024

 #### Purdue
 Research Reviewer with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-August 2023